Blackenstein: Cast

-Development
+Filming and development

+Filming was done predominantly around the Greater Los Angeles area during October 1972.
+The opening sequence features the Hollywood Burbank Airport.
+Doctor Stein's castle was filmed at Villa de Leon in Pacific Palisades with exterior/interior shots filmed on location and Griffith Park was used for the monster's nonsensical killing spree and demise.

-According to director William A. Levey, non-actor Joe De Sue was cast in the title role because he was a client of criminal lawyer turned writer/producer Frank R. Saletri, as was celebrity cult icon Liz Renay.
+According to director William A. Levey, non-actor Joe De Sue was cast in the title role because he was a client of criminal lawyer turned writer/producer Frank R. Saletri, as was celebrity cult icon Liz Renay who plays one of the monster's victims.

 Saletri also wrote, produced and directed the never-released blaxploitation horror film Black the Ripper and wrote the screenplays for two unmade Sherlock Holmes films, Sherlock Holmes in the Adventures of the Werewolf of the Baskervilles and Sherlock Holmes in the Adventures of the Golden Vampire, the latter of which was to star Alice Cooper as Dracula.
 In 1982 Saletri was found murdered "gangland style" in his home, a mansion formerly owned by Bela Lugosi.